-- 1. Tell the Designated Safeguarding Lead (DSL) as soon as you can in person, email or writing it may be necessary to interrupt a lesson to do this do not leave notes in the DSL pigeonhole as they may not get back to check their post until the end of the day once the child has gone home; - 2.
+- 1. Tell the Designated Safeguarding Lead (DSL) or DDSL as soon as you can in personit may be necessary to interrupt a lesson to do this do not leave this until end of the day once the child has gone home. - 2.
 Early referral gives more time to offer help to the student and family before the situation becomes severe or serious; when the matter is already severe or serious, early referral gives more time for others to protect the student; - 3.
 The DSL may consult Social Care Services.